Nevenall/ghosting-the-edge/03 Gearing Up.md

 > **Encrypted Radio** – On occasion it's useful to have a communication channel that doesn't route through the Net, or your wireless interface.
 Not everyone thinks to bring equipment to eavesdrop on old fashioned radio signals.
 >
 > **Amplification and Isolation** – You can focus in on a particular sound source.
 Like maybe a conversation?
 Doing so will filter out all the sounds, except what you focus on.

+#### Limbs

+A cyberpunk classic.
+I'm not going to bother tell you how one works or give you a lecture about the physics of lifting things with only one cyberlimb.
+Most cyberlimbs are just replacements for parts lost to disease or misfortune and are no better or worse than a meat appendage.
+Typical cyberlimbs require no stunt slots but you should strongly consider working them into a character aspect where they can be of some use to you.
+And maybe get hacked or knocked out by EMP.
+Occasionally.

+**Advanced Cyberlimb \[1 ¤\]** – +2 for actions involving the limb.

+> **Hand or Arms** – Crushing and some lifting.
+>
+> **Legs** – Running and jumping.

 #### Physical Enhancements